risc0/risc0-foundry-template/deployment-guide.md

 - [Deploy your project to a local network]
 - [Deploy to a testnet]

-[methods]: ./methods/
-[contracts]: ./contracts/
-[tested]: ./README.md#run-the-tests
-[Deploy your project to a local network]: #deploy-your-project-on-a-local-network
-[Deploy to a testnet]: #deploy-your-project-on-a-testnet

 ## Deploy your project on a local network

 You can deploy your contracts and run an end-to-end test or demo as follows: